zenobio93/seat-docs/docs/admin_guides/authorizations.md

 - an optional icon: it is visual only and help to pair some permission inside a same scope.
 It might be useful for large scope like character or corporation to distinguish permission kind.
 Options include `military`, `financial` and `industrial`.
 - an user friendly name
 - an optional description: this is mostly a text explaining the permission purpose
-- an optional filters button: it will help you to restrict the permission area to only a certain population.
+- an optional limits button: it will help you to filter/restrict the permission to only a certain population.
 Only character and corporation scope permissions can be filtered.

 #### Role members